JaosnHsieh/clickhouse-geo-distance-test/README.md

 5. `$make query-test-table`

-6. `$make query-distance-table`, the most important step to do. complete SQL in `query-distance.sql`
+6. `$make query-distance-from-test-table`, the most important step to do. complete SQL in `query-distance.sql`